Billy Peterson: 2010 to present

-After leaving the Steve Miller Band, Peterson continues to work with various artists around the world.
-In 2012 he went on a European Tour with Ben Sidran.
-Later that year he co-hosted along with Cynthia Johnson the Funkytown Movie, produced by Megabien Entertainment, which showcases some of the Twin Cities´ finest artists and musicians.
-In 2015, Peterson as the bassist of Bob Dylan's album “Blood on the Tracks” received the GRAMMY Hall of Fame Award, which was inducted due to its significance for musical, social, and cultural history.
+Peterson continues to work with various artists around the world.
+In 2012, he went on a European tour with longtime colleague Ben Sidran.
+Later that year, he and Cynthia Johnson co-hosted the Funkytown Movie (Megabien Entertainment), which showcases some of the finest artists and musicians in Minnesota's Twin Cities (Minneapolis and St. Paul).

+In 2015, Peterson received a Grammy Hall of Fame Award for his participation in Bob Dylan's Blood on the Tracks.
+The album was inducted into the Hall of Fame for its musical, social, and cultural significance.